- Search The Registry

 - Creating Support

 *Myrtilla Miner was born on this date in 1815.
 She was a white-American educator and abolitionist.

 From Brookfield, New York, Miner was educated at the Clover Street Seminary in Rochester, New York (1840–44), and taught at various schools, including the Newton Female Institute (1846–47) in Whitesville, Mississippi, where she was denied permission to conduct classes for Black girls.

 Miner guided the school through its fruitful early years but had to lessen her connection because of failing health.
-In 1857, Emily Howland took over leadership of the school and in 1861 Miner went to California in an attempt to regain her health.
+In 1857, Emily Howland took over the school's leadership, and in 1861 Miner went to California to regain her health.
 Miner's School was closed during the American Civil War.
 The school was eventually reopened and merged with other local institutions to become the University of the District of Columbia.

-A carriage accident in 1864 ended Miner health recovery, she died shortly after her return to Washington, DC. on December 17, 1864.
-Miner whose school for Black girls, established against considerable racist opposition, grew into the only public university in Washington, D.C. is buried in Oak Hill Cemetery in Georgetown, Washington, DC.
+A carriage accident in 1864 ended Miner's health recovery; she died shortly after her return to Washington, DC. on December 17, 1864.
+Miner's school for Black girls, established against considerable racist opposition, grew into the only public university in Washington, D.C., and was buried in Oak Hill Cemetery in Georgetown, Washington, DC.
 Miner Elementary School in Washington, DC, is named in her honor.